Kerber ousts local favourite Osaka at Pan-Pacific Open | BrantNews.com

-TOKYO — Seventh-seeded Angelique Kerber of Germany beat local favourite Naomi Osaka 6-3, 6-4 on Monday to advance to the second round of the Pan-Pacific Open.
+TOKYO — Seventh-seeded Angelique Kerber of Germany got a measure of revenge for a U.S. Open loss by beating Naomi Osaka 6-3, 6-4 on Monday to advance to the second round of the Pan-Pacific Open.

-The victory was additionally sweet for Kerber, who was looking for revenge after the Japanese teenager knocked her out of the U.S. Open in straight sets.
+Last month, Kerber was knocked out of the U.S. Open by the Japanese teenager in straight sets.

+"It's always tough to play against her," Kerber said.
+"I was trying to come out here and really focus on every single point and make it better than last time. ...
+She's a great player and a tough opponent.
+For sure she will have great success in the future."

+Osaka lost to Caroline Wozniacki in the final of last year's tournament

 Kerber will play either Madison Brengle or Daria Kasatkina in the next round.

-Also, wild card Kurumi Nara of Japan overcame a slow start to oust Yulia Putintseva of Kazakhstan 2-6, 6-4, 6-2.
+Also, wild card Kurumi Nara of Japan overcame a slow start to oust Yulia Putintseva of Kazakhstan 2-6, 6-4, 6-2, while China's Wang Qiang beat Kristina Mladenovic of France 6-0, 6-0.

 Meanwhile, organizers announced that Agnieszka Radwanska, a two-time tournament champion, has pulled out due to a virus.
 The 11th-ranked Pole was seeded sixth.